November 17, 2023

-Birmingham Royal Ballet’s The Nutcracker is at the Birmingham Hippodrome until December 10, 2022.
+A real festive treat, Birmingham Royal Ballet’s The Nutcracker is at the Birmingham Hippodrome to December 9, 2023.